MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-log-architecture-and-management-guide.md

 If the log files grow to a large size in many small increments, they end up with many virtual log files. **This can slow down database startup, and log backup and restore operations.** Conversely, if the log files are set to a large size with few or just one increment, they contain few very large virtual log files.
 For more information on properly estimating the **required size** and **autogrow** setting of a transaction log, see the *Recommendations* section of [Manage the size of the transaction log file](../relational-databases/logs/manage-the-size-of-the-transaction-log-file.md#Recommendations).

-We recommend that you assign log files a *size* value close to the final size required, using the increments needed to achieve optimal VLF distribution, and have a relatively large *growth_increment* value.
+We recommend that you assign to log files a *size* close to the final size required, using the increments needed to achieve optimal VLF distribution, and have a relatively large *growth_increment* value.

 See the following tips to determine the optimal VLF distribution for the current transaction log size:

 - The *size* value, set by the `SIZE` argument of `ALTER DATABASE` is the initial size for the log file.
-- The *growth_increment* value (also known as the autogrow value), which is set by the `FILEGROWTH` argument of `ALTER DATABASE`, is the amount of space added to the file every time new space is required.
+- The *growth_increment* value (also known as the autogrow value), which the `FILEGROWTH` argument of `ALTER DATABASE` sets, is the amount of space added to the file every time new space is required.

 For more information on `FILEGROWTH` and `SIZE` arguments of `ALTER DATABASE`, see [ALTER DATABASE (Transact-SQL) File and Filegroup Options](../t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md).